plone/documentation/adapt-and-extend/theming/resourceregistry.rst

     </records>

 Notice that this bundle provides *no resources*.
-The Javascript file from the package is provided as the value of the ``jscompilation`` option.
+The JavaScript file from the package is provided as the value of the ``jscompilation`` option.
 The CSS file is likewise provided as a pre-compiled value.
 Finally the value of the ``compile`` option is set to ``False``.
 This ensures that the Resource Registry will make no attempt to re-compile this bundle.